We humans are creatures of habit.

 Gradual Is Best

-If at all possible move forward with intention.
+If possible, move forward with intention.

 That means rolling out your changes gradually to allow your people to absorb everything.